Job Offer Policies

-- Canceling an on-campus interview due to your attendance at an on-site/final round interview should be done 48 hours prior to the on-campus interview, if possible, by contacting the employer and the Meruelo Family Center for Career Development (574-631-5200 or firstname.lastname@example.org).
+- Canceling an on-campus interview due to your attendance at an on-site/final round interview should be done 48 hours prior to the on-campus interview, by contacting the employer and the Meruelo Family Center for Career Development (574-631-5200 or firstname.lastname@example.org).
 Failure to do so will result in the student being considered a No-Show for the on-campus interview.

 - Canceling an on-site/final round interview must be done 72 hours prior to the visit (not including weekends) by calling and emailing the company contact person.
-Employers often go to a lot of expense for an on-site interview.
+Employers often incur significant expense for an on-site interview.
 Only commit to an on-site interview if you have every intention of completing the full interview process.
 If you have to cancel, doing so promptly may allow the company to recoup some costs and backfill the vacated interview time.
 Canceling after the 72 hour window has passed and not attending the on-site interview will result in the student being considered a No-Show and will be required to meet with Career Development leadership to discuss.

 Workshops and Events

-With so many activities now being virtual, if you register or sign up for an event we recognize that it is your intention to follow through.
+With numerous activities now being virtual, if you register or sign up for an event it means that you plan to attend.
 If you can no longer attend, rescind your RSVP 24 hours prior to the event.
 Many events have an attendance cap, and no-shows take the place of a student who could have benefited from the experience.

-- If a student has arranged a meeting, office hours, phone call or other interaction with an employer, virtual or in-person, the Meruelo Family Center for Career Development expects the student to honor these commitments by being prepared, professional, and on time.
+- If a student has arranged a meeting, office hours, phone call or other interaction with an employer, virtual or in-person, the Meruelo Family Center for Career Development expects the student to be prepared, professional, and on time.
 Failure to do so may result in the student being considered a No-Show.

 - If an employer has requested information, presence at a function, an answer to an offer, etc., the Meruelo Family Center for Career Development expects that a student will honor all reasonable requests to the best of their ability and in a timely fashion.

-The following are practices which should be followed as students begin the job search process:
+The following are practices which should be followed during the job/internship search process: